Get Smart About Home Soundproofing

 Windows are typically the primary entry point.
 Noise travels easily through glass.
 It also enters through the many cracks in a window frame (as do cold drafts.)
 Insulating your windows against sound isn’t as difficult as you may think.
 Was your home built before 1950?
 There’s a good chance you have single-pane windows, which allow more noise to enter your space than new double-panes.
 But even new double-pane windows can let in a lot of noise.
 Don’t worry: window noise reduction is within reach.

 Now, what if your noise problem stems from neighbors upstairs or downstairs?
-That’s a harder soundproofing challenge.
+How can you soundproof a home when you share walls with the noise?
 It can involve building drop ceilings and floating floors.
 If you have the budget, consider hiring an acoustical consultant to assess your noise situation.
 A good resource is the National Council of Acoustical Consultants.

 Next Step: Identify Home Soundproofing Solutions